riscv/riscv-v-spec/README.md

 Simply clicking on the file in the github repo viewer will render a usable version as markdown.

-For a better rendering, use "asciidoctor v-spec.adoc".
+For a better rendering, use the documentation build process described below.

 This work is licensed under a Creative Commons Attribution 4.0 International License.
 See the LICENSE file for details.